 Rosa ‘Chevy Chase’

-A rambling rose with a touch of opulence.
+A climbing rose with a touch of opulence.
 The flowers are small double and crimson, with tightly clustered petals.
 Great in combination with the dark, glossy leaves of a mature holly, which makes a suitable host.
 7m.
 USDA 5a-9b.

 Rosa ‘The Garland’

-Trained to cover an archway, this rose has always been the most arresting sight in the garden where I’ve been working for the past four years.
+Trained to cover an archway, this climbing rose has always been the most arresting sight in the garden where I’ve been working for the past four years.
 Now it’s happily rambling on to a neighbouring yew tree.
 7m.